-If you are a hijama therapist or patient and are happy to share your knowledge or experience via a guest blog-post, please send me an email to: email@example.com.
+If you are a hijama therapist or patient and are happy to share your knowledge or experience via a guest blog-post like the one above, please contact us.

 *Comments are moderated to prevent spamming so may take some time to appear